-Broadcast Journalist & Reporter
+Broadcast Journalist, TV Host & Reporter

-Agent: Jo Carlton
+Official Agent: Jo Carlton

 Many will remember Ashley as the member of boy band group The Risk who famously quit ITV's X Factor during the live final show, in order to pursue a career in media.

-Ashley, who is championing for a change in fostering laws, tells the compelling, inspiring and sometimes humorous story of his childhood and how to your achieve goals, follow your dreams and never give up.
+Ashley tells the compelling, inspiring and sometimes humorous story of his childhood and how to your achieve goals, follow your dreams and never give up.
 He has enormous enthusiasm and passion to use his story as a tool to motivate and propel others to face their challenges with a sense of optimism and triumph.

 Ashley is an ambassador for The Fostering Network charity and a truly inspirational public speaker.
 He was shortlisted for the RTS Young Talent Of The Year 2018 award.